chaunceygardiner/weewx-nws/README.md

                 search_list_extensions = user.nws.NWSForecastVariables
    ```

-1. Restart WeeWX (requried because of the change to weewx.conf in the previous step.
+1. Restart WeeWX (requried because of the change to weewx.conf in the previous step).

 1. To get daily forecasts (in this example, all 14 (7 days * 2 per day) forecasts are returned.
     ```